RoamGuru Roam Guru

 For photographers, the garden is a study in texture and repetition.
 Shoot in the hour before closing, when the light is low and the shadows long.
 The cacti cast thin shadows that draw lines across the terraces.
 The windmill works as a focal point in wide shots or as background detail in close-ups of individual plants.

-La Geria: The Intervention
+La Geria: The Wine Region

 Between the volcanic mountains and the sea, Lanzarote's wine region uses a cultivation method found nowhere else.
 Vines are planted in individual pits dug into black volcanic ash, surrounded by stone walls that protect them from wind.
 The result is a landscape of thousands of green circles on a black field, like a crop circle pattern designed by a minimalist.